durgamahesh16/artemisia/docs/components/teradata.md

  * dsn: either a name of the dsn or a config-object with username/password and other credentials
  * destination-table: destination table to load
- * loadsetting:
+ * load-setting:
+    * drop-recreate-table: drop and recreate the target table.
+This may be required for Fastload for restartablity
+    * skip-lines: number of lines to skip in he table
+    * quotechar: character to be used for quoting
+    * error-file: location of the file where rejected error records are saved
+    * truncate: truncate the target table before loading data
+    * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
+    * session: no of sessions used for the load
     * load-path: path to load from (eg: /var/tmp/input.txt)
+    * mode: mode of loading the table
     * header: boolean field to enable/disable headers
-    * skip-lines: number of lines to skip in he table
-    * delimiter: delimiter of the file
-    * quoting: boolean field to indicate if the file is quoted.
-    * quotechar: character to be used for quoting
     * escapechar: escape character used in the file
-    * mode: mode of loading the table
     * batch-size: loads into table will be grouped into batches of this size.
+    * quoting: boolean field to indicate if the file is quoted.
-    * error-file: location of the file where rejected error records are saved
+    * delimiter: delimiter of the file
-    * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)